ahmedmbutt/DepartmentDashboard/README.md

-# Department Dashboard (Web Engineering - Project)
+# Department Dashboard (Web Engineering - Project -- MERN Stack)

 Design a web application to build dashboard where a user can login and view information about the Compute Software Engineering Department, MCS.